deyihu/maptalks.tileclip/README.md

 [maptalks](https://github.com/maptalks/maptalks.js) TileLayer clip tool

-* This plugin requires the runtime environment to support [OffscreenCanvas](https://developer.mozilla.org/zh-CN/docs/Web/API/OffscreenCanvas)
+* This plugin requires the runtime environment to support [OffscreenCanvas](https://developer.mozilla.org/zh-CN/docs/Web/API/OffscreenCanvas).
+Pay attention to relevant compatibility

-* Considering performance, all operations are completed within the web worker
+* Considering performance, all operations are completed within the [web worker](https://developer.mozilla.org/zh-CN/docs/Web/API/Web_Workers_API/Using_web_workers)

-* If you are familiar with other map engines, you can also apply them to other map engines  [leaflet demo](https://deyihu.github.io/maptalks.tileclip/demo/leaflet.html)
+* If you are familiar with other map engines, you can also apply them to other map engines  [leaflet demo](https://maptalks.github.io/maptalks.tileclip/demo/leaflet.html)

 ## Examples